-A 62 year old male patient is being treating for co-occurring chronic pain syndrome, opioid use disorder, and major depressive disorder.
-He also has atrial fibrillation and is on anticoagulation with warfarin.
-He mentions at a monthly follow-up appointment that his gums have been bleeding when he brushes his teeth.
+A 76-year-old woman is being treating for co-occurring chronic pain syndrome, opioid use disorder, and major depressive disorder.
+She also has atrial fibrillation and is on anticoagulation with warfarin.
+She mentions at a monthly follow-up appointment that her gums have been bleeding when she brushes her teeth.
 INR is checked, and results 3.9.
 Goal INR for atrial fibrillation is 2.0-3.0.